 Climate Works for All

 NYC-EJA developed the ten-point Climate Works for All agenda in collaboration with ALIGN, NYC Central Labor Council, the BlueGreen Alliance, and National AFL-CIO.
-Enacting these proposals will create good quality jobs and career paths for New Yorkers who are exposed to the greatest hazards of climate change and economic unfairness.
+Enacting these proposals will create good quality jobs and career paths for New Yorkers who are exposed to the greatest hazards of climate change and economic inequality.
 In December 2014, the Climate Works for All partners convened a meeting of labor, environmental justice, and community groups to review the platform and build power for the campaign.
 The coalition has worked to ensure that the City’s revision of the Energy Code and the development of renewable energy projects provide emissions reductions, community benefits, and good quality jobs.

-- In 1995, NYC-EJA launched the City’s first green jobs training program, then known as the Minority Workers Training Program.
+In 1995, NYC-EJA launched the City’s first green jobs training program, then known as the Minority Workers Training Program.
 NYC-EJA is a co-founder of the New York City Apollo Alliance and is a partner in their living wage green jobs campaign in NYC; at the State level, NYC-EJA works with the Center for Working Families on NYS green jobs strategies.